2.1 MISSION - AMENDMENTS REQUIRE BOARD OF TRUSTEES APPROVAL

 When the Provost, the academic deans, and the President of the Faculty Senate agree that, in the best interests of the College, a modification to the Faculty Handbook is immediately necessary, they may petition through the President for a special review of a proposed policy.
 It shall be fully within the discretion of the President to grant or deny such a request for special review of a proposed policy.

 2.8.6 GENERAL RULES OF IMPLEMENTATION

 An amendment or addition to the Faculty Handbook to sections defined in section 2.8.1 becomes effective by directive of the Board of Trustees.
 Amendments or additions to other sections become effective by directive of the President, after going through the approved process.
 Any grandfathering provision will be specific to a given policy or administrative regulation and so noted in specific language.

 Annually, the Provost and the Faculty Senate President will review and approve the official copy of this Handbook for the upcoming year.
-That official copy will be available in the Faculty Senate folder on the shared K drive as well as on the People Center and Academic Affairs pages of the web site.
+That official copy will be available to the Faculty Senate on its digital storage platform, as well as on the People Center and Academic Affairs pages of the web site.
 Responsibility for maintaining this current copy will be with the Academic Affairs office.
 In addition, at the time of their employment, all new faculty members shall be advised in writing of the web address of the Faculty Handbook.